 - Retaining a quarter of new users on Day 1 is generally considered a good retention rate, but data varies across categories, so there is no one-size-fits-all target retention rate everyone should aim for.

 - Getting retention right can have a beneficial impact on your app’s profitability, longevity, and sustainability.
 Mastering retention is a great way to boost your app revenue in a cost-effective way and offer your users rewarding experiences that increase their loyalty.

 And that’s it, folks.
-Mobile app retention is surely no easy feat to achieve but a hugely important part of an app’s lifecycle and should not be underestimated.
-This guide has hopeufully convinced you of the value of mobile app retention.
+Mobile app retention is undoubtedly no easy feat to achieve but a hugely important part of an app’s lifecycle and should not be underestimated.
+This guide has hopefully convinced you of the value of mobile app retention.
 If you’d like to keep learning about the many exciting facets of the app ecosystem, check out our other guides.